Jiahu: Pottery and alcohol production

-In later Chinese culture dating to around 3500 BC, tortoise shells were used as a form of divination.
-These were subjected to intense heat, and the cracks that formed were read as omens.
-The cracks were then carved as permanent marks on the surface of the shell.
-The evidence of shell pictograms from Jiahu may indicate that this tradition, or a related one, has much deeper roots in ancient Chinese culture than previously considered.
+Inscriptions

+Eleven pictographic symbols were discovered at the site, with nine carved into tortoise shells, and two carved into bone.
+These have been taken by some as possible evidence for the use of proto-writing.
+Correspondences between the Jiahu symbols and the characters attested much later in the oracle bone script of the Late Shang (c.
+1250) have been noted; however, such correspondences are generally not considered strong evidence of a relationship due to the strongly representational style of each.

-End of the village: a flood
+End of habitation

 Based on the archaeological evidence, a severe flood from the nearby rivers submerged most or all of the Jiahu settlement under a few feet of water sometime around 5700 BC.
-The inhabitants evacuated.
-It is not known where they went.
+The inhabitants evacuated, but it is not known where they went.
 The absence of tools and weapons in most of the residences indicates that they were able to salvage most of their belongings.
 They may have built a new village that has not been discovered, emigrated to the Peiligang villages, or scattered.

 Zhang Juzhong imagines that they were led by their tribal priest to build a new village nearby on higher ground, so that they could send salvage parties to the old village site.
 The new village site has never been found.
 The demolishing of older structures to salvage materials for the construction of new ones may have eradicated the site of the new village if it existed.